-As the saying goes, “every family is unhappy in their own way.”
-Layer in the extra variable of how to run the family business together – and you’re the in-law in charge — that’s a potential recipe for disaster.
+As the saying goes, “every family is unhappy in their own way”.
+Layer in the extra variable of how to run the family business together.
+Guess what?
+You’re the in-law in charge, a potential recipe for disaster.

 Don’t get me wrong.
 Family businesses are also amazing enterprises.
 They’re significant drivers of the US economy.
 Family-owned businesses operate with a strong sense of values and community.
 But family business dynamics are filled with blurred professional and personal lines.
 Don’t kid yourself.
 The intense emotions only family members can incite will always be there.

 For an in-law, being part of the family business is a particular challenge.
 You’re one of the “family.”
 But not “the family” that started the business.
 Your relationship with your spouse’s siblings can and will be tense at times.
-To non-family employees, you’re part of the family with all the perks they assume that brings (and no understanding of traps often laid for you).
+To non-family employees, you’re part of the family with all the perks.

 Want to run a family business without the muck of family business dynamics?
 Good luck!
 It’s probably not going to happen.
 But here are some tips to help you manage the muck should you find yourself stuck:

 1. MAINTAIN STRONG PROFESSIONAL RELATIONSHIPS OUTSIDE THE FAMILY BUSINESS

 This isn’t a hedge.
 This is for your own mental health and confidence.
 As an in-law you often have to swim against the notion you were “rewarded” with your job.
 You may feel the constant need to prove you earned it.
 One common response is being a bit heavy-handed or over-zealous in your behavior.
 You could be too eager to prove your business value.
 That approach doesn’t help you, or the business.